dankamongmen/notcurses/README.md

   return ncplane_double_box(n, attr, channels, y + ylen - 1,
                             x + xlen - 1, ctlword);
 }

-// Erase every cell in the ncplane, resetting all attributes to normal, all
-// colors to the default color, and all cells to undrawn.
-All cells associated
-// with this ncplane are invalidated, and must not be used after the call. void ncplane_erase(struct ncplane* n);

-// Set the specified style bits for the ncplane 'n', whether they're actively
-// supported or not.
-void ncplane_styles_set(struct ncplane* n, unsigned stylebits);

-// Add the specified styles to the ncplane's existing spec. void ncplane_styles_on(struct ncplane* n, unsigned stylebits);

-// Remove the specified styles from the ncplane's existing spec. void ncplane_styles_off(struct ncplane* n, unsigned stylebits);

-// Return the current styling for this ncplane. unsigned ncplane_styles(const struct ncplane* n);

 // Fade the ncplane out over the provided time, calling the specified function
 // when done.
 Requires a terminal which supports direct color, or at least